Snapchat Moderation, Enforcement, and Appeals

 It’s important to us at Snap that our policies promote consistent and fair enforcement.
 For this reason, we consider a combination of factors to determine the appropriate penalties for violations of the Community Guidelines.
 The most important of these factors are the severity of the harm and any relevant history by the Snapchatter of previous violations.

 We apply a risk-based approach to distinguish the most severe harms from other types of violations that may not rise to the same level of seriousness.
 For information about our enforcement of severe harms, and the types of violations that fall into that category, we’ve developed this resource.

 Accounts we determine are used primarily to violate our Community Guidelines or to perpetrate serious harms will immediately be disabled.
 Examples include accounts engaged in serious bullying or harassment, impersonation, fraud, promotion of extremist or terrorist activity, or otherwise using Snap to engage in illegal activity.

-For all other violations of our Community Guidelines, Snap applies a three-part enforcement process:
+For other violations of our Community Guidelines, Snap generally applies a three-part enforcement process:

 - Step one: the violating content is removed.

 - Step two: the Snapchatter receives a notification, indicating that they have violated our Community Guidelines, that their content has been removed, and that repeated violations will result in additional enforcement actions, including their account being disabled.

 - Step three: our team records a strike against the Snapchatter’s account.